Richie Cole (musician): Early life

 Cole was born in Trenton, New Jersey.
-He began to play alto saxophone when he was ten years old, encouraged by his father, who owned a jazz club in New Jersey.
+He began to play the alto saxophone when he was ten years old, encouraged by his father, who owned a jazz club in New Jersey.
 He was a graduate of Ewing High School, in Ewing Township, New Jersey.
 Cole won a scholarship from DownBeat magazine to attend the Berklee School of Music in Boston.

 Career

 In 1969, he joined drummer Buddy Rich's Big Band.
 After working with Lionel Hampton's Big Band and Doc Severinsen's Big Band, he formed his own quintet and toured worldwide, developing his own "alto madness" bebop style in the 1970s and early 1980s.
 He formed the Alto Madness Orchestra in the 1990s.

 Cole performed and recorded with Eddie Jefferson, Nancy Wilson, Tom Waits, The Manhattan Transfer, Hank Crawford, Freddie Hubbard, Eric Kloss, Bobby Enriquez, Phil Woods, Sonny Stitt, Art Pepper, and Boots Randolph.
 He recorded over fifty albums, including his albums Hollywood Madness (Muse, 1979) and Richie Cole Plays West Side Story (Music Masters, 1997), a tribute to Leonard Bernstein.

-He was appointed to the Board of the National Jazz Service Organization and the Board for the National Endowment for the Arts where he served as chairman for one year.
+He was appointed to the Board of the National Jazz Service Organization and the Board for the National Endowment for the Arts, where he served as chairman for one year.
 He was a charter member of the International Association of Jazz Educators.

 In 2005, he was awarded the State of California Congressional Certificate of Lifetime Achievement in Jazz on behalf of the Temecula Jazz Society.

 Cole died of natural causes on May 2, 2020.